Insights

 Read More

-Original release date: October 20, 2022 Mozilla has released security updates to address vulnerabilities in Firefox ESR and Firefox.
-An attacker could exploit these vulnerabilities to cause denial-of-service conditions.
-CISA encourages users and administrators to review Mozilla’s security advisories for Firefox ESR 102.4 and Firefox 106 for mitigations and updates.
+Original release date: October 28, 2022 VMware has released security updates to address multiple vulnerabilities in VMware Cloud Foundation.
+A remote attacker could exploit one of these vulnerabilities to take control of an affected system.
+CISA encourages users and administrators to review VMware Security Advisory VMSA-2022-002 and apply the necessary updates and workarounds.
 This product is provided subject to this Notification and this Privacy & Use policy.

 Read More